Academic Scholars Program

 Financial Support

-Every Scholar will receive a $2,000 award for each year in the Program.
-Additionally, up to two incoming 1L Academic Scholars per year will receive merit scholarships in an amount that, when added to the recipient’s aggregate grants, if any, totals the annual half tuition.
-In addition, the recipient will receive loans up to the full cost of attendance, which, subject to certain requirements, may be eligible for forgiveness.
+Up to two incoming 1L Academic Scholars per year will receive merit scholarships in an amount that, when added to the recipient’s aggregate grants, if any, totals the annual half tuition.
+Scholars will also receive an annual research and conference stipend.

 How to Apply